Irene2323/cprg218-c-lab2/recipes.md

 3. Form mixture into meatballs.
 4. In a large skillet, brown meatballs over medium-high heat.
 5. Add spaghetti sauce to the skillet and bring to a simmer.
+6. Add water
-6. Reduce heat to low and let simmer for 10-15 minutes.
+7. Reduce heat to low and let simmer for 10-15 minutes.
-7. Serve meatballs and sauce over spaghetti.
+8. Serve meatballs and sauce over spaghetti.

 ### Grilled Chicken Sandwich